 The Department of Finance and the Sheriff’s office have been vigilant in their efforts to stop counterfeiting and the illegal trafficking of untaxed cigarettes.
 A growing body of evidence supports the connection between cigarette trafficking and organized crime because it provides large profits with lower risks than other criminal activities such as drug dealing.

 Other states are not as rigorous in their pricing and tax strategies as New York State.
 Near New York, Virginia is a low-taxed state.
 North and South Carolina don’t require a tax stamp on cigarettes.
-Stores that sell cigarettes on Native American Reservations do not charge sales tax because they are not subject to US federal or state taxes.
+Stores that sell cigarettes ondo not charge sales tax because they are not subject to US federal or state taxes.

 On March 18, 2013, Mayor Bloomberg and the New York City Council announced new legislation that would make New York City the first in the nation to keep tobacco products out of sight in retail stores.
 This bold step would protect youth from Big Tobacco’s marketing tactics and reduce youth smoking.